latest nhpb_banner 1__compressed2

 Homebuyer Education and general Financial Management is for those looking to buy a home in the area.
 Work with counselors to explore questions such as down payments or learn about budgeting.
 The agency understands the challenges faced by first-time homebuyers.
 MMCA knows that it is difficult for many people to come up with a down payment.

-The community action agency will offer management classes, down payment assistance program and homebuyer education.
+• The community action agency will offer free money management classes, down payment assistance program and homebuyer education.
 The goal is to start people off on the right foot and get you closer to homeownership.
 Some of these services available include Credit Counseling, Financial Management Counseling, Online Homebuyer Education, and maybe even grants for Down Payment Assistance.

-Help and guidance is available to families and individuals hoping to purchase a home in Michigan.
+Mid-Michigan Community Action Agency offers mortgage help.
 Homeowners having trouble making their mortgage payments can explore foreclosure prevention workshops.
 Aid is also for those that have already fallen behind and are in default or foreclosure.
 Many circumstances can make it very difficult for hardworking, responsible homeowners to pay their home loans and make ends meet.
-If you act quickly, before missing payments, there are options available that may have a more positive resolution.
-Clients can receive Budget and Credit Counseling and information on mortgage programs.
-Call (989)386-3805.
+If you act quickly, before missing payments, there are options available that may have a more positive resolution, including direct financial help from MI mortgage relief programs.

 Job seekers can look into Employment Support.
-Services available from the non-profit include Minor Auto Repair as well as Auto Insurance, Transit Tickets (for job related needs), Work Supplies (such as tools, clothes/uniforms, work boots, and assistance with pre-employment needs, including physicals and drug testing.
+Services available from the non-profit include Minor Auto Repair as well as Auto Insurance, Transit Tickets (for job related needs), Work Supplies (such as tools, clothes/uniforms, work boots).
+They also arrange assistance with pre-employment needs, including physicals and drug testing.

 By Jon McNamara